awsdocs/aws-doc-sdk-examples/javav2/usecases/Creating_rds_item_tracker/Readme.md

 + **username** - A VARCHAR(45) value that represents the user who entered the item.
 + **archive** - A TINYINT(4) value that represents whether this is an active or archive item.

-The following figure shows the **Work** table in the Amazon RDS console.
+The following figure shows the **Work** table in the MySQL Workbench.

 ![AWS Tracking Application](images/MySqlTable.png)